Custom Desktop

 terminal_size()Returns the size of the current terminal

 desktop_rect()Returns the actual rectangle for the desktop.
-If menu bar and command bar are prezent, the desktop rectangle provides the visible side of the desktop.
-For example, if the terminal size is 80x20 and we also have a coomand bar and a menu bar, then the desktop rectangle will be [Left:0, Top:1, Right:79, bottom:18]
+If the application bar and command bar are present, the desktop rectangle describes the visible area of the desktop.
+For example, if the terminal size is 80x20 and we also have a command bar and an application bar, then the desktop rectangle might be [Left:0, Top:1, Right:79, Bottom:18]

 add_window(...)Adds a new window to the desktop

 arrange_windows(...)Arranges windows on the desktop.
-4 methods are provided: Cascade, Verical, Horizontal and Grid
+Four methods are provided: Cascade, Vertical, Horizontal, and Grid.

 close()Closes the desktop and the entire app